dwin999/subdomaindork/README.md

-subdomaindork-
+subdomaindork
 ==============

-subdomain dork uses google to find subdomains of a specified website
+subdomain dork uses google or Bing API to find subdomains of a specified domain